Tenerife houses of its capital impressed me greatly during my first visit of the Rambla Santa Cruz in 1997, already.

 What also makes such a town trip so pleasant are the colors of blooms of all types.

-They greet you over walls and fences as well as by the Rambla.
+They greet you from hedges and shrubs over walls and fences as well as by the Rambla where one of my favorite taverns is found.

-They soften any house with tower .
-They do so from near or from far and if only by a neighboring property.
+They soften facades of pastel shades.
+They do so from near or from far.
+Sometimes a tree seems to bend over a neighboring property.

-Another row of Tenerife town houses of the center hint at art deco.
+Another row of Tenerife town houses of the center hint at more Art Deco.
 Those buildings could just as well be in any European street, such as in Bournemouth of the UK, in Amsterdam in the Netherlands, in Prag, in Germany or in France.

-The ancient structure of its free Masons' house is also very imposing, while it even has a Greek base and columns. .
+The ancient Free Masons' house is also very imposing, while it even has a Greek base and columns. .

 So is the Santa Cruz Tenerife Bank of Spain Banco de España, in my mind.
 However, its gray stone facade is somehow dull.
 The gay Spanish flag changes little.